Neugierdsnase/python-inquirer-executor/README.md

 ```
 ## Examples

-If you would like to see this package applied in a bit more complex examples, please do consult the [examples folder](./examples/) of this repository.
+If you would like to see this package applied in a bit more complex examples, please do consult the [examples folder](https://github.com/Neugierdsnase/python-inquirer-executor/tree/master/examples) of the repository.
 These small projects are structured with human-readability in mind and are heavily commented to guide you through the code to get you working with this package in no time.

 ## Raison D'être